A Scalable Algorithm For Sparse Portfolio Selection: Improving the Performance of the Cutting-Plane Method

-Some remarks on the algorithm are now in order: \begin{itemize} \item In our numerical experiments, we run Algorithm \ref{alg:warmstart} from five different randomly generated $k$-sparse binary vectors, to increase the probability that it identifies a high-quality solution. \item Averaging the dual multipliers across iterations, as suggested in the pseudocode, improves the method's performance; note that the contribution of each $\bm{w}_t$ to $\bm{w}^\star$ is $\frac{1}{t}\prod_{i=t+1}^r \frac{i-1}{i}=\frac{1}{r}$. \item In our numerical experiments, we pass Algorithm \ref{alg:warmstart}'s output to \verb|CPLEX|, which does not check whether there exists a feasible $\bm{x}_t$ associated with $\bm{z}_t$, or whether $\bm{z}_t$ is infeasible.
-As injecting an infeasible warm-start may cause \verb|CPLEX| to fail to converge, we test feasibility by generating a cut at $\bm{z}_t$ before commencing outer-approximation.
-If the corresponding dual subproblem is unbounded then $\bm{z}_t$ is infeasible by weak duality and we refrain from injecting the warm-start. \end{itemize}
+Some remarks on Algorithm \ref{alg:warmstart} are now in order: \begin{itemize} \item In our numerical experiments, we run Algorithm \ref{alg:warmstart} from five different randomly generated $k$-sparse binary vectors, to increase the probability that it identifies a high-quality solution. \item Averaging the dual multipliers across iterations, as suggested in the pseudocode, improves the method's performance; note that the contribution of each $\bm{w}_t$ to $\bm{w}^\star$ is $\frac{1}{t}\prod_{i=t+1}^{T_{final}} \frac{i-1}{i}=\frac{1}{{T_{final}}}$, where ${T_{final}}$ is the total number of iterations completed by Algorithm \ref{alg:warmstart} { and we initially set $\bm{w}^\star=\bm{0}$ in order that $\bm{w}^\star$ is defined when we perform the averaging step at the first iteration; note that when $t=1$ we have $(t-1)/t=0$ so the initialization is unimportant}. { \item Each $\bm{w}_t$ is the optimal solution of a convex quadratic optimization problem which can be reformulated as a (rotated) second-order cone program.
+Therefore, each $\bm{w}_t$ can be obtained via a standard second-order cone solver such as \verb|CPLEX|, \verb|Gurobi| or \verb|Mosek|.} \item { The Lipschitz constant $L$ is motivated as an upper bound on an entry in a subgradient of $f(\bm{z})$, $\frac{\gamma}{2}w_i^2$.
+However, Algorithm \ref{alg:warmstart} is ultimately a heuristic method.
+Therefore, we recommend picking $L$ by cross-validating to minimize the objective obtained by Algorithm \ref{alg:warmstart}. {In practice, setting $L=10$ was sufficient to reliably obtain high-quality solutions in Section \ref{sec:compexperiments}, because Algorithm \ref{alg:refinedCuttingPlaneMethod} (see Section \ref{sec:impcutmethod}) invokes a judicious combination of outer-approximation cuts and this warm-start to convert this warm-start into an optimal solution within seconds.
+Therefore, we set $L=10$ throughout Section \ref{sec:compexperiments}, although it may be appropriate to cross-validate $L$ if running the method on new data.} } \end{itemize}